 Avro 504E and Avro 504F

-The last of the early models were, in effect experimental versions, comprising 10 RNAS Avro 504E's with a 100 hp Gnome Monosoupape engine and reduced wing stagger.
+The last of the early models were, in effect, experimental versions and comprised of 10 Royal Naval Air Service (RNAS) Avro 504E's, fitted with a 100 hp Gnome Monosoupape engine and reduced wing stagger.

-A single Avro 504F was built which was a converted Avro 504C with a 75 hp Rolls-Royce Hawk in-line engine.
+A single Avro 504F was built, converted from an Avro 504C and featured a 75 hp Rolls-Royce Hawk in-line engine.

 Avro504G and Avro 504H